Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-When you beat Phillips & Cohen Associates ^^
+Settle debt with Phillips & Cohen Associates

 Phillips & Cohen Associates is a debt collection agency located in Wilmington, Delaware.
 They specialize in deceased account services, as well as credit card charge-offs, and consumer retail debt.
 If you are being contacted by Phillips & Cohen Associates, or you see it listed on your credit report, you may have had a debt sent to collections.
 You may also have been sent a Summons and Complaint in the mail, meaning you've been sued for the debt.

-Phillips and Cohen Associates has bad reviews and many complaints
+Read Phillips and Cohen reviews online

-Most collection agencies have many complaints filed against them with the Consumer Financial Protection Bureau (CFPB) as well as the Better Business Bureau (BBB).
+Most collection agencies have many complaints filed against them with the Consumer Financial Protection Bureau (CFPB) as well as the BBB.
 This is often because, similar to Phillips and Cohen Associates, they are in violation of the Fair Debt Collection Practices Act (FDCPA).
+As

 Knowing your rights can help you protect yourself from unfair debt collection practices, like many of these complaints demonstrate.

-Know your rights under the FDCPAYour Rights and Violations of the FDCPA
+Know your rights under the FDCPA

 It is important to be aware that you have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These are strict regulations about what a debt collector is allowed to do in reference to contacting you.
 Specifically, the Fair Debt Collection Practices Act prevents the use of abusive or deceptive tactics used to collect a debt.
 The FDCPA provides you with rights that will ensure you will not be harassed or taken advantage of by a debt collector.